Digital marketing is essential.

 Without it, your business is a ghost — unseen and ignored.

-A ghost that floats about your deserted website, your barren social media channels, and your empty bank account.
+A ghost that floats about your deserted website, your barren social media channels, and your empty bank account

 It gets worse.

-So, if you can’t differentiate your business, cut through the noise, and land customers, your business won’t survive.
+The internet is a crowded place.
+If you can’t differentiate your business, cut through the noise, and land customers, your business won’t survive.

-That is if you ever manage to get it off of the ground…
+That is, if you ever manage to get it off of the ground…

-But, if you get your digital marketing right?
+However, if you get your digital marketing right?
 If you understand how digital marketing works, and you can leverage its proven principles?

-Because, you’ll be able to drive traffic to your site, convert those people into customers, and put money into your bank account.
+You’ll be able to drive traffic to your site, convert those people into customers, and put money into your bank account.